Ryanics/Obsidian-Notes/Arc Cache Config for ZFS.md

 Once you are saved, run `sudo dracut --regenerate-all --force `.
 This command overrides the current intramfs image with a new image that is generated.
 This is used because we added a new line in the zfs.conf file in modprobe.

+At any given time, if you need to check your arc cache, and it's usage, you can run the command `arc_summary| grep Most`.